 15. Have a pool day at Selina

 The Selina Hostel in Nosara is one of the nicest hostels in the world.
 Rumor has it the property used to be a 5-star resort that closed down, and now it’s Costa Rica’s most popular (and expensive) hostel.
-We didn’t stay at the Selina simply because the price for a room was ridiculous, but we did visit to use the pools for the day.
+We didn’t stay at the Selina simply because the price for a room was a bit lofty for our taste but we did visit to use the pools for the day.

 A day pass at Selina costs $20 USD, and because it’s a hostel, it’s a pretty lively place to hang out and relax.
 Grab yourself some drinks from the bar, splash in the pool, or just relax and enjoy the sunshine.
 A day at Selina is a really fun time!